Drezan/geolocation-app/README.md

-# Geolocalion API - Sample
+# Geolocation API - Sample
 ## Technical Test for Fogata Group

 This is a simple Geolocation API for Geolocation APP.